 Paraphrasing is often much more difficult than summarising, as paraphrasing requires you to reword the original text while retaining the meaning and relating the information in the context of your writing.

-If you don't paraphrase well, you might risk altering the meaning of the original text.
+If you don't paraphrase well, you might risk misrepresenting the meaning of the original text.
+Or, if your paraphrase is too close to the original, it is considered plagiarised.
+The example includes attempts at paraphrasing that illustrate these missteps

 Original text (from Jagtenberg & D’Alton’s Four Dimensional Social Space):